Wednesday, November 11, 2015

 Then the men themselves were inspected and tested for their suitability to fight with their feet on the ground instead of in stirrups.
 They handed in their uniforms.
 They learned how to march.
 Within two weeks, they were assimilated.

-It's possible that there is no one left alive who remembers Ypres in World War I. There may be no Ypres veterans.
-But some of those who did survive told what happened there, and the place has become symbolic of all that war doesn't prove.
 The battles at Ypres waged on and on, but at a huge cost and without a clear victor.
 It was one of the first places where gas was used in warfare.
 By the end of the war, hardly a building was standing in the town.
-Part of the third battle of Ypres, sometimes simply called Passchendaele, has become synonymous with unspeakable horse deaths, as horses and mules drowned in the deep mud.
+Part of the third battle of Ypres, sometimes simply called Passchendaele, has become synonymous with unspeakable horse deaths, as horses and mules tragically drowned when they could not be freed from the deep mud.

 A Canadian Victory Bonds poster featured a sledge-wielding blacksmith.